sam-njuguna/sam-njuguna/README.md

 ## My Projects

-Here are some of the projects I've worked on:
+Here are some of the personal projects that I've worked on:

 - [ChatGBT UI Clone](https://gptc-ui.vercel.app/): It's just a chatGPT UI without the functionality.
 - [Safaricana](https://safaricana.vercel.app/): Enthralling Exploration of Africa.